Downhill running is a skill that’s often overlooked. After all, downhill running’s easier, so why would you need to train for that?

 The eccentric loading can also strengthen and protect our body’s connective tissue, which will help to reduce your risk of injury.

 That said, it’s important that we gradually introduce downhill running, to give our muscles and tendons time to adapt.
 And you also need to be careful not to overuse this form of training.

 #6 Downhill running makes us faster runners

 When we think of hill training, we always think of uphill training.
-Why is that?
-Why do we only equate the word hill with upward movement?
+Why is that?… Why do we only equate the word hill with upward movement?

 In fact, this combination is more effective than horizontal running training.

-Secondly, we’re ensuring we work muscles concentrically, isometrically, and eccentrically, leading to greater overall gains in strength and power.
+Second, this works muscles concentrically, isometrically, and eccentrically, leading to greater overall gains in strength and power.